MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMPackage.md

 ```

 ### -InputObject

-Specifies the package that you export by using a Configuration Manager package object.
-To obtain a package object, use the [Get-CMPackage](Get-CMPackage.md) cmdlet.
+Specify a package object to export.
+To get this object, use the [Get-CMPackage](Get-CMPackage.md) cmdlet.

 ```yaml
 Type: IResultObject